zdharma-continuum/zinit/README.md

 <details>
   <summary>Here are the new features and updates added to zinit in the last 90 days.</summary>

+* 21-01-2020
+  - A few tips for the project rename following the field reports (the issues created by users):
+    - the `ZPLGM` hash is now `ZINIT`,
+    - the annexes are moved under [zinit-zsh](https://github.com/zinit-zsh) organization (it needs a logo, could you create one, if you're skilled in graphics?).

 * 19-01-2020
   - The name has been changed to **Zinit** based on the results of the [poll](https://github.com/zdharma/zinit/issues/235).